siderolabs/talos/website/content/docs/v0.13/Cloud Platforms/nocloud.md

 searchdomain: local
 ```

-Where ```snippets/master-1.yml``` is Talos machineconfig.
-It usualy located here ```/var/lib/vz/snippets/master-1.yml```.
-You have to put it by youself.
-Proxmox does not support upload snippets through GUI.
+Where `snippets/master-1.yml` is Talos machine config.
+It usualy located at `/var/lib/vz/snippets/master-1.yml`.
+This file must be placed in the path manually, as Proxmox does not support uploading of snippets through GUI.